orbingol/NURBS-Python/docs/modules_visualization.rst

 Visualization Modules
 ^^^^^^^^^^^^^^^^^^^^^

 NURBS-Python provides an abstract base for visualization modules.
-This abstract base is a part of the :doc:`Core Library <modules>` and it can be used to implement various visualization backends.
+It is a part of the :doc:`Core Library <modules>` and it can be used to implement various visualization backends.

 NURBS-Python comes with the following visualization modules: